Asbestos in the Workplace

 The four diseases caused by exposure to asbestos are:

-• Mesothelioma – a type of cancer that affects the lining of the lungs and the lining around the lower digestive track.
+A cancer that affects the lining of the lungs and the lining around the lower digestive tract.
+Mesothelioma caused by asbestos primarily affects the lungs and chest wall.

 We can help you draw and implement a plan compliant with UK law and asbestos control regulations.
 Call us today on 01455 858 132.